davewadestein/CVent-Apprenti-Academy/project/EXAPUNKS/EXAPunks-Part-5.md

 * __`SIZE R`__
 <br>Place the size of the current stack (0 if empty) into R. An error if no current stack

+### Example

+Now that we have the __`MAKE`__ instruction to create a file with a random name (number), we no longer have to pre-load files into the EXA.

+      MAKE            # create a file...our new command FILE T          # put file "handle" into T
+      GRAB T          # grab that file (i.e., open it) COPY T F        # write name of file into first position in file TSTART          # start a timer
+      COPY 1 X
+      MARK FILE_WRITE # write 1..10 into file
+      COPY X F        # write X into file
+      ADDI X 1 X
+      TEST X > 10
+      FJMP FILE_WRITE
+      SEEK -9999      # go to beginning of current file COPY F T        # get name of file
+      SEEK -9999      # go back to beginning of current file VOID            # delete the ID of the file
+      COPY 0 X
+      MARK FILE_READ
+      ADDI F X X      # sum up contents of first file TEST EOF        # all read?
+      FJMP FILE_READ
+      DROP            # drop first file
+      MAKE            # make a second file
+      FILE T
+      GRAB T
+      COPY X F        # put result into the second file DROP
+      TSTOP           # stop timer

+Here's another example that just leverages the timer functions...

+      TSTART
+      SLEEP 1
+      TSTOP

+My solution produces the following output when run on the short example above:

+      TSTART             ...
+X = 0  T = 0  F = None
+      ===> Timer started!
+      SLEEP 1            ...
+X = 0  T = 0  F = None
+      ===> Sleeping for 1 second
+      TSTOP              ...
+X = 0  T = 0  F = None
+      ===> Elapsed time: 1.0053377151489258